sealfur/sealfur-com/src/index.md

 ---
-title: 'Sealfur: soft to touch and smells like fish guts'
+title: 'Look at this!
+It’s got (some) styling.'
 description: 'Opinions about design (like web design, architecture and brands) and popular culture (like movies, music and books), by Joshua Kinal'
 layout: 'layouts/home.html'
 intro:
   subtitle: 'This isn’t a thing yet.
-But it will be soon.'
+But it will very be soon.'
 featuredClippings:
   title: 'selected clippings'
   summary: 'I collect articles to share with other people.
 Here’s just a few to give you a taste.
 (Actually, I’m just playing with 11ty’s “Collections” feature.
 This will probably be used for some featured blog posts or something.)'